Survivor: Vanuatu

-Survivor: Vanuatu — Islands of Fire, also known as Survivor: Vanuatu, is the ninth season of the American CBS competitive reality television series Survivor.
+Survivor: Vanuatu — Islands of Fire (commonly referred to as Survivor: Vanuatu) is the ninth season of the American CBS competitive reality television series Survivor.
 The season was filmed from June 28, 2004, through August 5, 2004, and the season premiered on September 16, 2004.
 Filming took place in Vanuatu, a chain of volcanic islands in the South Pacific.
 Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay, with 18 competitors for the second time in the series' history.

 This was the second season to initially divide the tribes by gender following Survivor: The Amazon.
 Chris Daugherty was named the winner and Sole Survivor after defeating runner-up Twila Tanner by a jury vote of 5–2.

+Format

+Survivor is a reality television show created by Mark Burnett and Charlie Parsons and based on the Swedish show Expedition Robinson.
+The series follows a number of participants who are isolated in a remote location, where they must provide food, fire, and shelter for themselves.
+Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food-related prizes to a car) and immunity from being voted off the show.
+The last remaining player is awarded a prize of $1,000,000.